Preference-Based Optimisation for Integrated Design and Group Decision-Making

 \subsection{4.
 Conclusions}

 The demonstrative examples above illustrate that conventional multi-objective approaches, when applied without integrated preference modelling, cannot guarantee a unique, consistent, and mathematically valid group decision outcome.
 In contrast, the ODESYS structure in FIVES implements a pure performance–preference paradigm, where (1) capability (system performance), (2) feasibility (hard constraints), (3) desirability (stakeholder preferences) and (4) acceptability (negotiable constraints), are fully integrated within a single associative decision space, while (5) solvability is achieved by integratively maximising the aggregated preference (IMAP).
 For this, preferences are mapped into a single preference domain and aggregated via a uniquely defined, PFM-consistent linear aggregation operator, ensuring that all relative differences are preserved and that the resulting group-optimal solution simultaneously satisfies the four MOO–MCDM conditions—Preference-Key, Integration, Association, and Uniqueness—yielding a single, consistent, and fully group decision-valid outcome.
-By contrast, all other methods reviewed in the references cited in this paper—including CP-, MIP-, and conventional MOO approaches—do not satisfy the four MOO–MCDM conditions and therefore cannot guarantee a decision-valid solution, as also independently noted in \parencite{Pajasmaa2025GroupDecision,Ferdous2024}.
-ODESYS overcomes these limitations through its integrated preference-based framework.
-Moreover and importantly, the framework preserves individual design freedom within the feasible and acceptable solution space, enabling actors to express their priorities while contributing to a collective best-fit, resulting in a synthesis of common purpose across the system’s 'infinite' physical possibilities.
+By contrast, all other methods reviewed in the references cited in this paper—including CP-, MIP-, and conventional MOO approaches—do not satisfy the four MOO–MCDM conditions and therefore do not guarantee a decision-valid solution.
+This limitation is consistent with broader observations in the literature regarding the lack of unified and methodologically consistent MOO–MCDM integration \parencite{Pajasmaa2025GroupDecision, Ferdous2024, french2023reflections}.
+Moreover, many decision models rely on mathematical constructs that do not satisfy measurement-theoretic requirements, and therefore may produce misleading optimal solutions.
+ODESYS addresses and resolves these limitations through its integrated preference-based framework.
+Importantly, the framework preserves individual design freedom within the feasible and acceptable solution space, enabling actors to express their priorities while contributing to a collective best-fit, resulting in a synthesis of common purpose across the system’s 'infinite' physical possibilities.